 - Mid-year start available (Domestic students)

 Each course has a number of credit points that must be completed for you to graduate.
 Find out what’s required to meet the credit points for this course.

 Entry requirements for

 Graduate students must be registered from the start of their higher degree as a provisional psychologist with the Psychology Board of Australia within the first two weeks of commencing the program.
-As many agencies require all staff working with their clients or patients to have a police clearance, applicants are required to obtain a Federal police clearance (which will include WA clearance).
-In addition, if working with children a separate screening by the Department of Community Development is required.
-Clearly any agency will only be seeking information about behaviours that may place vulnerable clients at risk and will not be interested in any other type of behaviours.
+As many agencies require all staff working with their clients to have police clearance, applicants are required to obtain a Federal police clearance (which will include WA clearance).
+In addition, if working with children, a separate screening by the Department of Community Development is required.
+Any agency will only be seeking information about behaviours that may place vulnerable clients at risk. .
 The applicant meets the cost of these clearances.
-Please note that some organisations providing professional placements require students to provide full immunisation records.
+Please note that some organisations providing professional placements may require students to provide full immunisation records.
 Applicants must be in a position to provide these records if required.